 What Is Disneyland Like Right Now?

-With most rides or attractions open, fireworks and no more physically distant lines weaving around, Disneyland is feeling a lot more like it did pre-pandemic.
+Disneyland is feeling a lot more like it did pre-pandemic.
 There are still a few differences though, the biggest one being that you still need to make a park reservation to visit.
 We have seen sad visitors being turned away at the turnstiles because they did not purchase tickets in advance or make a park reservation.
 It breaks our froggy hearts.
 So read on to learn what to know when visiting Disneyland right now.
-We update this post almost weekly to keep up with all the changes.
+We update this post almost weekly to keep up with all of the changes.

-Speaking of characters, character cavalcades have started appearing on the parade route.
-You can generally catch them in the early to late afternoon (the last ones we have seen are at 4 p.m.).
-We caught one with Mickey and pals, princesses and Peter Pan characters.
-The other one has a Frozen float with Anna and Elsa.
-The cavalcades run from from Town Square to "it's a small world" or later in the opposite direction.
-The cavalcades are not yet on the entertainment schedule to prevent crowds from gathering.
-But you may be able to ask a cast member for some hints about when to expect them.
-Listen for music changes.
-It's hard to discuss timing.
-If a cavalcades starts on one end of the route, it can take about 15 minutes for it get to the other end of the parade route.
+Speaking of characters, character cavalcades appear daily on the parade route.
+You can generally catch them in the early afternoon at 12, 1:30 (for Mickey and pals), 3:10 and 4:10 for Frozen.
+The cavalcades run from Town Square to "it's a small world" or later in the opposite direction at times when there is not a parade.
+Check in with cast members as the times are subject to change.
+Look up Mickey and Friends Cavalcade times in the Disneyland app.
+If a cavalcade starts on one end of the route, it can take about 15 minutes to get to the other end of the parade route.

 As if Mickey reopening those gates wasn't exciting enough, there's more to look forward to at the Disneyland Resort in the coming weeks and months!
-Single Rider has made its way back!
-More and more rides are reopening too.
-Character dining at Plaza Inn — Minnie & Friends Breakfast — returns Aug.
-12, 2021!
+Single Rider has made its way back, but is no longer hoppening at certain rides, such as Space Mountain.
+Almost all rides are open too.
+Character dining at Plaza Inn — Minnie & Friends Breakfast — has returned!
 So much good stuff is hoppening on a daily basis.

 Before we get started, here's a look at what it was like to hop back through Disneyland's gates and be welcomed back by cast members lining Main Street U.S.A.
 It gives us chills just thinking about it!